astronomer/docs/astro/cli/astro-deployment-airflow-variable-copy.md

 :::

-Copy Airflow variables from one Astro Deployment to another.
+Copy Apache Airflow® variables from one Astro Deployment to another.
 Airflow variables are stored in the target Deployment's metadata database and appear in the Airflow UI.

 ## Usage